Stay up-to-date with new tours, special offers and exciting news. We'll also share some hints and tips for travel, photography and birding.

 We will NEVER share nor sell your information!

-All participants must show proof of a full vaccination (including the post-final dose two week waiting period) or a negative COVID test within 4 days of the tour’s start date.
+All participants must email proof of a full vaccination (including the post-final dose two week waiting period) before our tour begins..

 Small groups have always been favored and we will continue this policy especially now to promote social distancing.
 Each trip will be different, however, we will make every effort to keep trip participant numbers as low as reasonably possible while keeping trip costs reasonable.